e-lab/torch-toolbox/README.md

  - [BN-absorber](BN-absorber) to merge batch normalization module into convolution layer
  - [Convert-MM](Convert-MM) to replace the ConvolutionMM with Convolution to support stride on CPU
  - [Face-align-Cao](Face-align-Cao) to find facial landmarks and align the face using regression model
+ - [Face-align-Kazemi](Face-align-Kazemi) to find facial landmarks and align the face using regression trees
  - [Dataset-tools](Dataset-tools) to augment folder of images
  - [GPU-RAM](GPU-RAM) to monitor the GPU's memory usage
  - [GUI](GUI) provides some examples for playing with the *Qt Graphical User Interface*